IEMA’s GHG Emissions 2019-2022 and 2030 Emissions Targets

-IEMA has purchased green tariffs, but has reported GHG stats for electricity using the more conservative location-based approach (i.e. grid average emission factors).
+IEMA used green energy tariffs for its office, but is reporting electricity emissions using the more conservative location-based approach (i.e. grid average emission factors).

 IEMA’s GHG Reduction Target for year 2030